Davidmingsegura/Davidmingsegura/README.md

 Hi there :shipit:

-Currently learning how to code and working on projects :nerd_face:
+Currently working on projects :nerd_face:

 <!--